Cells become variable in morphology and function in different regions of the embryo. The process is

 Eggs with abundant yolk concentrated in one hemisphere of the egg are termed telolecithal.
 This occurs in many invertebrates and in all vertebrates lower than marsupial mammals.

-What is true about cleavage in fertilized egg of humans?
+What is true about cleavage in the fertilized egg of humans?

 After ovulation egg comes in fallopian tube where it is fertilized by the sperm & cleavage starts here only.